The generalized uncertainty principle impact onto the black hole thermodynamic phase transition: Helmholtz free energy and phase transition

-In Fig.~\ref{fig3-c}, the inflection point $T_c^{{\prime}{\prime}\left( 1 \right)}$ is the Hawking-Page-type phase transition temperature between $F_{{\rm{on}}}^{{\rm{LBH}}} > 0$ and $F_{{\rm{on}}}^{{\rm{LBH}}} < 0$.
-Besides, one can see a second-order phase transition since far left end of the blue curve for $F_{{\rm{on}}}^{{\rm{SBH}}}$ meets red dashed curve at $T^{{\prime}{\prime}}_1$.
-On the other hand, considering the remnant without rest mass as we have discussed in section~\ref{sce3}, the $F_{{\rm{on}}}^{{\rm{SBH}}}$ can not reach the intersection point $T_c^{{{\prime}{\prime}}\left( 2 \right)}$ in a finite time.
-Therefore, it turns out the black hole remnant that caused by negative GUP parameter is metastable, and can be ``frozen" in the Hawking-Page-type phase transition for a long time, which is consistent with the analysis of the Hawking temperature in Eq.~(\ref{eq4b}) and the specific heat in Eq.~(\ref{eq5b}).
-Meanwhile, this result is reminiscent viewpoints of black hole in Corpuscular Gravity (CG), that is the black holes can be regarded as a condensate at the critical point of a quantum phase transition \cite{chb1,chb2}.
-Along the line of CG theory, the remnant can be considered an additional metastable tiny black hole (TBH) of the system.
-With this, it finds that both the unstable SBH and metastable TBH would collapses into stable LBH eventually.
-Furthermore, the free energy of LBH is always lower than those of SBH and HCS for $T > T_c^{{\prime}{\prime}\left( 1 \right)}$, showing the GPY phase transition only appears for the LBH.
+\item The $F_{{\rm{on}}}^{{\rm{SBH}}}$ can not reach the intersection point $T_c^{{{\prime}{\prime}}\left( 2 \right)}$ in a finite time.
+According to the arguments about the remnant without rest mass in section~\ref{sce3}, it turns out the black hole remnant caused by the negative GUP parameter is metastable and can be trapped in the Hawking-Page-type phase transition for a long time, which is consistent with the analysis of the Hawking temperature in Eq.~(\ref{eq4+}) and the specific heat in Eq.~(\ref{eq6+}).

+\item Even more remarkably, above results are reminiscent of viewpoints of the black hole in corpuscular gravity (CG), which states that the black holes can be interpreted as a condensate at the critical point of a quantum phase transition \cite{chb1,chb2}.
+Therefore, along the line of CG theory, the remnant can be interpreted as an additional metastable tiny black hole (TBH) configuration of the system.
+With this, both the unstable SBH and metastable TBH (or the remnant) would collapse into stable LBH eventually since the relation of free energies obey $F_{{\rm{on}}}^{{\rm{LBH}}}<F_{{\rm{on}}}^{{\rm{TBH}}}<F_{{\rm{on}}}^{{\rm{SBH}}}$.

+\item The Helmholtz free energy of LBH is always lower than those of SBH and HCS for $T > T_c^{{\prime}{\prime}\left( 1 \right)}$, showing the GPY phase transition only appears for the LBH. \end{enumerate}